HaoRyuZark/Programming/Theory/Software_Engineering.md

 2. **Control Layer (Logic and Orchestration)**
    Acts as the intermediary between the UI and backend model services.

    * Handles user commands, input validation, and state synchronization.
+In other words it handles the reques flow.
    * Maintains session context and ensures consistent model configurations.
    * Implements event-driven communication for responsiveness and low latency.